sergiotaborda/lense-lang-docs/docs/content/classes.md

 }
 ~~~~

-Of course this is not good OO design because we could add a method Node and make use of polymorism, but supose Node is given by some third party code and we cannot add the polimorfic  method.
+Of course this is not good OO design because we could add a method to Node and make use of polymorphism, but suppose Node is given by some third party code and we cannot add the polymorphic  method.
-Then, ee need to make a decision based on the type of the object, then cast it, then capture the properties and use them.
+Then, we need to make a decision based on the type of the object, then cast it, then capture the properties and use them.
 In Lense we could use a similar construction using [flow-sensitive typing](https://en.wikipedia.org/wiki/Flow-sensitive_typing):

 ~~~~brush: lense